-Fall Semester Spring Semester Comments/Clarification MEng Core Courses Core Course #1 Core Course #2 These should be picked from the MEng Curriculum Section of this handbook.
-BME MEng Track Courses 1 Track Course #1 Track Course #2 Track Course #3 These should be picked from the BME- MEng Curriculum Section of this Courses Track Course #2 Track Course #4 handbook MEng Elective Courses 2 Elective #1 Elective #2 Elective #3 These can come from any graduate level engineering, science, medicine, business, or law course that is relevant to the student's career goals as determined via discussion with the Graduate Program MEng advisor, and approved accordingly by the advisor.
-MEng Capstone Project Capstone Project See section above on BME Capstone Requirement Total Minimum Credit Hours per semester 15 15
+Type of Course Fall Semester Spring Semester Comments/Clarification MEng Core Courses Core Course #1 Core Course #2 These should be picked from the MEng Curriculum Courses section of this handbook.
+BME MEng Track Courses1 Track Course #1 Track Course #2 Track Course #3 Track Course #4 These should be picked from the BME- MEng Curriculum Courses section of this handbook MEng Elective Courses2 Elective #1 Elective #2 Elective #3 These can come from any graduate level engineering, science, medicine, business, or law course that is relevant to the student's career goals as determined via discussion with the Graduate Program MEng advisor, and approved accordingly by the advisor.
+MEng Capstone Project Capstone Project See section above on BME Capstone Requirement Total Minimum Credit Hours per semester 15 15 N/A